d33pfri3d/bodacious-react-native/README.md

 <p align="center">
     <img alt="Bodacious React Native" src="BODACIOUS.png" />
 </p><br/>

+# CONTRIBUTING

+This was a fork of an older list and needs TLC.
+Im doing what I can, but if you want to help - feel free to start opening PRs or even join the discussions board to add ideas and thoughts on how to move this forwards.

 <br/>
 <br/>
 Bodacious React Native is an awesome style list that curates the best React Native libraries, tools, tutorials, articles and more.
 PRs are welcome!